ShaikhaAlN/IntroToIM/finalProject/journal.md

 - One thing we also added following the user testing’s suggestions to make the game a bit more challenging was a flashlight.
 This effect is intended to be used by user 1 to sabotage user 2’s experience.
 We did so by adding an audio that turns on with the flash effect on the screen.
 This happens as soon as the vault is clicked.

+## Second round of user testing
+- i tried the game with 4 of my family members, we tried the game by taking turns where two people would play at a time.
+- i didnt explain the premise of the game and let the newly added instructions to speak for themselves

 ## Struggles/overcoming them:
 - Couldn't find a way to stop the audio from looping so it sounds like a continuous ‘beep’ Switching screens was hard to keep in mind as code progressed, but it works well now
 - Biggest issue was serial communication, only worked with one laptop, faced hardships as this was a collaborative project